j-oshi/Gulp-boiler-plate/README.md

 - create a js folder and javascript files in app->js
 - create a scss folder and put files in app->scss
 - create an img folder and put image files in app->img.

+* Child folders are accepted
+* Files in scss components folder are combined to a single components.css in the destination folder.
 ```

 ### To process files